Pratiking/Noise-Pollution-Monitoring-IoT/README.md

 1. The KY-037 sound sensor detects sound intensity from the surroundings.
 2. ESP32 reads analog values from the sensor.
-3. Data is transmitted over Wi-Fi.
+3. ESP32 publishes noise data using MQTT over Wi-Fi.
-4. Node-RED displays live noise levels on a web dashboard.
+4. Node-RED subscribes to the MQTT data and displays live noise levels on a dashboard.
 5. Blynk app provides remote monitoring and alerts.

 ---